 All students must have access to Connect.
 You must have an access code to gain access to the online resources.
 McGraw-Hill ConnectTM is a web-based assignment and assessment platform that gives students the means to better connect with their coursework, and with the important concepts that they will need to know for success now and in the future.
 If you have purchased a used book, you will have to purchase an access code separately.
-Instructions to do this are available in the Registration Module.
+Instructions to do this are available in the Registration Module in MyClass.

-DELIVERY MODE(S): Remote Delivery.
-This course is delivered remotely.
-There are no face-to-face or onsite requirements.
+DELIVERY MODE(S): Remote - This type of course will be delivered remotely with students attending via Zoom.
+There are set class times and students are expected to attend Zoom class sessions.
 Students must have a computer with a webcam and reliable internet connection.
-Technological support is available through helpdesk@gprc.ab.ca.